dpretet/friscv/test/priv_sec_testsuite/README.md

 ## Test 2: Check PMP Regions

 Checks the three memory region types and tries access across the region and out of its boundaries

+## Test 3: PMP permissions

+Configure PMP and check permissions are correctly followed by the mpu and control/memfy units with U-mode

+## Test 4: machine mode access fault

+Checks machine mode experience access fault on MPRV or locked region

+## Test 5: Counters

+Checks user mode can access or not cycle / time / instret counters based on MCOUNTEREN CSR